okta/okta-oidc-tck/e2e-tests/README.md

 "protractor": "^5.1.0",
 "wait-on": "^2.0.2"
 ```
+Depending on the sample app & scenario you're testing you will need to set the following environment variables:
+- ISSUER
+- CLIENT_ID
+- USERNAME (USER_NAME for Windows)
+- PASSWORD

 The sub-directories for each scenario contain a protractor configuration file (conf.js) which runs the specs for each scenario.